Krohn family coat of arms

 About the KROHN family name

 The name is uncommon and is believed to have originated in the Schleswig-Holstein region of Northern Germany and most likely derived from the old german word "Krahn" meaning a crane.
 Apparently, in old German, the "a" in "Krahn" was pronounced like our modern day "o", thus the "Krohn" family name.
 One version of the Krohn coat of arms depicts a crane holding a rock in its claw.
-This illustrates that Krohns are alert and watchful; if the crane falls asleep then the rock falls on to its other claw awakening the bird!
-The above Coat of Arms is from a 19th century German brass plaque.
-The German motto translates to "Better a small master, than a big servant" in English.
+This illustrates that Krohns are alert and watchful; if the crane should fall asleep, the rock falls on to its other claw awakening the bird!